ronoevan/Mid-term-Project/README.md

-# Exploratory Data Analyses and Data Visualization of 2016 ebay Car Sales in Germany
+# Data Exploratory of Car Sales on ebay

 ## Mid-term-Project March 2023 For the Ironhack, Berlin
 ## By Evans and Festus